 After the basic initialization phase, the motes make a transition to a neighbor discovery phase.
-Motes notify their neighbors by locally broadcasting Hello messages.
-In the Hello message, a sender sends its identifier, its status indicating whether it is a sentry or not, and the number of sentries that are currently covering it.
+Motes notify their neighbors by locally broadcasting HELLO messages.
+In the HELLO message, a sender sends its identifier, its status indicating whether it is a sentry or not, the number of sentries that are currently covering it and its location.
 The sender also identifies the sentry mote it reports to, if it is covered by at least one sentry.
 This local information is used to build a neighborhood table at each mote, and forms the basis for sentry selection in Phase III.